fenago/Grokking-Deep-Learning/Lab_11.md

 You may recall this image from when you first put together a RNN.
 The idea was to be able to combine the word embeddings in a way that order mattered.
 You did this by learning a matrix that transformed each embedding to the next timestep.
-Forward propagation then became a two-step process: start with the first word embedding (the embedding for “Red” in the following example), multiply by the weight matrix, and add the next embedding (“Sox”).
+Forward propagation then became a two-step process: start with the first word embedding (the embedding for "Red" in the following example), multiply by the weight matrix, and add the next embedding ("Sox").
 You then take the resulting vector, multiply it by the same weight matrix, and then add in the next word, repeating until you’ve read in the entire series of words.
 "Red Sox defeat Yankees"